EnnoWbrw/POMATWO/README.md

 ## Purpose of the model

-POMATWO is an electricity market model designed to minimize system costs by determining the optimal electricity supply on an hourly basis.
-It incorporates market clearing conditions, country-specific merit order curves, grid topology, and network constraints.
+POMATWO is an electricity market model designed to determine the optimal electricity supply by minimize system costs on an hourly basis.
+It incorporates market clearing conditions, market zone-specific merit order curves, grid topology, and network constraints.
 Using a multi-step approach, POMATWO can simulate both the electricity generation of the day-ahead market and multiple intraday market gates.
 Within the iDesignRES framework, POMATWO is used to